Cucumber green mottle mosaic virus

 • bottle gourd (Lagenaria siceraria)

-• bitter gourd (Momordica charantia).
+• bitter gourd (Momordica charantia)

-Common weeds can also be infected including:
+Common weeds can also be infected.
+These include (in alphabetical order):

 • amaranth (Amaranthus species)